NETWAYS/foreman-training/README.md

 Feel free to use this material as it is to provide your own training.

-To run the presentation you will need [showoff 0.20.0](https://rubygems.org/gems/showoff/versions/0.20.0).
+To run the presentation you will need [showoff 0.19.6](https://rubygems.org/gems/showoff/versions/0.19.6).
-After installing it simply run `showoff serve` to get presenter mode with additional notes and display window to present to your students.
+After installing you have to run the /global/wizard.sh script.
+It will give you some options how to start your presentation.
+You can switch between the serve and print mode.

 For creating the rendered documents on your own run `showoff static print` (handouts), `showoff static supplemental exercises` (exercises) or `showoff static supplemental solutions`